spikol/PPDS_Course_Material_2025/week1_work/w01_wed_worksheet_2_numerics.md

 1. Why does `17 / 5` give `3.4` but `17 // 5` gives `3`?
 2. What's the difference between `=` and `==`?
 3. Why is `0` considered `False` but any other number `True`?
-4. When should you use parentheses in boolean expressions?
+4. When should you use parentheses in Boolean expressions?
 5. Why does `int(19.99)` give `19` and not `20`?

 ## Connection to Handin 1